Esri/arcgis-runtime-samples-android/java/feature-layer-feature-service/README.md

 ## How it works

 1. Create a `ServiceFeatureTable` from a URL.
-1. Create a feature layer from the service feature table.
+1. Create a feature layer from the service feature table with `new FeatureLayer(serviceFeatureTable)`.
 1. Add the feature layer to your ArcGISMap using `ArcGISMap.getOperationalLayers().add(FeatureLayer)`.

 ## Relevant API

 * Basemap
 * FeatureLayer
-* Map
+* ArcGISMap
 * MapView
 * ServiceFeatureTable